My ego keeps my ass in a sling.

 We can all use some tools to get your ego working for you:

 - Notice the negative ego.
-Awareness is key and certainly half the battle.
-Sneak up on your negative ego spinning tales around and look at what’s really happening.
+Awareness is vital, and indeed, half the battle.
+Sneak up on your negative ego, spinning tales around and look at what’s happening.

 - Focus on the truth.
-Ask yourself, “What if I let go of judgement?
+Ask yourself, “What if I let go of judgment?
 Is there a right/wrong?
 Does it have to be good/bad?”

 - Use your positive ego on your negative ego.
-In the book “Loving What Is” Byron Katie suggests we ask “Can I absolutely know it is true?”
-For the most part we can not.
+In the book “Loving What Is,” Byron Katie suggests we ask, “Can I know it is true?”
+For the most part, we can not.

 - Change takes courage.
-We can face reality with a positive ego and tell a new story that is different.
+We can face reality with a positive ego and tell a new and different story.
 Ultimately, it means living in a state of love — a lot more of the time.